UltraEngine/Documentation/CPP/GUI.md

 # GUI

-Ultra App Kit features a robust graphical user interface for creating all manner of desktop applications.
+Ultra Engine features a robust graphical user interface for creating in-game interfaces and desktop applications.

 The first step to creating a GUI is to retrieve the machine's displays (monitors).
 A window is then created on one display, typically the primary one, which is listed first.
 An [Interface](Interface.md) object is created on the window, which contains all our user interface elements.
 One or more [Widgets](Widget.md) are created on the root interface panel.
 Some widgets may have multiple items added to them with the [Widget::AddItem](Widget_AddItem.md) method.